US set to execute 1st of 5 inmates before Biden inauguration

 The first series of federal executions over the summer were of white men, which critics said seemed calculated to make them less controversial amid summer protests over racial discrimination.
 Four of the five inmates set to die before Biden’s Jan.
 20 inauguration are Black men.
 The fifth is a white woman who would be the first female inmate executed by the federal government in nearly six decades.

-The federal prosecutor who now wants a life term for Bernard, Angel Moore, says recent research shows people tend to view Blacks as more to blame than their white counterparts when the facts surrounding a crime are the same, and that young Black men are less likely to be given benefits of the doubt by jurors because of their immaturity.
+The former federal appellate prosecutor who now wants a life term for Bernard, Angela Moore, says recent research shows people tend to view Blacks as more to blame than their white counterparts when the facts surrounding a crime are the same, and that young Black men are less likely to be given benefits of the doubt by jurors because of their immaturity.

+“I always took pride in representing the United States as a federal prosecutor, and I think executing Brandon would be a terrible stain on the nation’s honor,” Moore, who is now in private practice in San Antonio, wrote in a recent op-ed in The Indianapolis Star.

+“However, his young age at the time does weigh on me,” he wrote.
+“I do not believe that Brandon should be executed for bad choices he made when he was 18.”

-Bernard’s 16-year-old daughter has said her father constantly warns her to stay away from the wrong crowds and how a single bad decision can ruin your life.
+A statement from Bernard’s 16-year-old daughter is also included in which she describes her father as constantly warning her to stay away from the wrong crowds and how a single bad decision can ruin your life.

 She added: “I am hoping and asking the President to spare my dad’s life.”